jomjol/AI-on-the-edge-device-docs/docs/Installation.md

 Further recommendations can be found on the [espressif webpage](https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html)

 ## SD-Card
-The program expects a SD-Card installed with certain directory and file structure in order to work properly.
+The software expects a SD-Card prepared with certain directory and file structure in order to work properly.
-For the first setup take the `initial_esp32_setup_*.zip` from the [Release](https://github.com/jomjol/AI-on-the-edge-device/releases) page and extract the content of the contained `sd-card.zip` onto your SD-Card.
+For the first setup take the `AI-on-the-edge-device__manual-setup__*.zip` from the [Release](https://github.com/jomjol/AI-on-the-edge-device/releases) page, open the zip and extract the whole content of the in the setup file included `sd-card.zip` onto your SD-Card direclty to the root folder.

+SD-Card root should look like this:
+- config
+- demo
+- firmware
+- html
+- img_tmp
+- log
+- wlan.ini

-This must only be done once as further updates of the SD-Card are possible with the OTA Update.
+This initial setup needs to be done only once as further updates of the software are possible with an Over-The-Air update mechanismn.

 ### Notes